Theories of Knowledge

 In this essay, I will use two main examples of knowledge.
 One is the idea of the tree outside my window.
 The other is my knowledge of the English language.
 The first is representational.
 The second is conceptual.

 If I look out my window, I see a tree.
 The mental process of perception automatically generates the idea of a tree in my mind.
-This idea is linked to my senses, but it is not purely sensory.
+The idea is linked to my senses, but it is not purely sensory.
 My brain constructs it from the information of my senses, and from my background knowledge about the world.
-Mental processes recognize this tree (from sensory information) as an instance of the general concept “tree”.
+Mental processes recognize the tree (from sensory information) as an instance of the general concept “tree”.

 I learned the English language from the data of speech, and I use it to interpret and generate speech.
 My knowledge of language is conceptual.
 It consists of many concepts, including words and rules of grammar.
 Speech consists of ideas (words, sentences) that are generated by applying those abstract concepts to specific situations, just as my idea of the tree is generated by applying the concept “tree” to specific sensory data.